-- b.
-The DDF FOAT Secretariat should not make available the performance indicators of the DDF FOAT assessment to the MMDAs; even though the broad areas of the assessment may be given to them because of the principles of transparent democratic governance. - 4.
-The Director-General of Internal Audit Agency and the Auditor-General of Ghana Audit Service should advocate for the amendment of Section 88 (1) (a) of the Public Financial Management (2016) Act 921 in order to make it obligatory for management bodies to implement internal audit recommendations.
+b.
+The DDF FOAT Secretariat should not make available the performance indicators of the DDF FOAT assessment to the MMDAs; even though the broad areas of the assessment may be given to them because of the principles of transparent democratic governance.
+4. The Director-General of Internal Audit Agency and the Auditor-General of Ghana Audit Service should advocate for the amendment of Section 88 (1) (a) of the Public Financial Management (2016) Act 921 in order to make it implement bodies to for management obligatory recommendations.